ChrisChinchilla/chrischinchilla.com/_posts/2021/2021-06-28-hands-on-create-rich-documentation-for-swift-appl.markdown

 ---
-title: "Hands on - Create Rich Documentation with DocC"
+title: "Hands on - Create Rich Documentation for Swift applications with DocC"
 layout: video
 created_at: 2021-06-28 22:47:36 UTC
 author: ""